 - It costs 5x more to acquire a new customer than to keep an existing one.

 This is the LAST segment of subscribers you want to ignore.
 We want to turn one time buyers into repeat buyers ASAP.
+However, during this process it's important to make sure you're sending messages to a valid email address, and that past buyers haven't changed their email.

 Even worse than the mild annoyance of being resold something, have you ever received an email with a special discount offer on something you paid full price for?